mab253/software-interventions-spring22/README.md

 **Readings due today:**
   - Introduction from _Towards a New Architecture_, Le Courbusier (will post pages)
-  - on cybernetics, systems thinking (will post)
-  - on serverless architecture (will post)
+  - on cybernetics, systems thinking, and serverless architecture (will post)

 for next class: \
 **Assignment:** diagram assignment